Undergraduate degrees » Mathematics and Statistics

 Transfers between all our degrees - Data Science, MathStat, MMathStat, MORSE and MMORSE - are usually straightforward for offer-holders and even beyond; see FAQs for more details.
 We therefore recommend to apply to just one of our degrees.

 EU students study under the same conditions as home students.
 Warwick University has ensured that current uncertainty around the UK's EU membership does not affect offer holders and applicants - see EU tuition fees.
+It may affect your decision to enroll for 3 or 4 year; see our FAQ pages.

 The curriculum is build on the principle that module choices get more and more flexible as you progress through the degree.
 On top of that, you may choose to 'overload' and study additional options from an even wider range or modules (e.g. foreign languages).